 Portia Cerny (1999) took a position as Associate Director at Ernst & Young.
 She was formerly in charge of data mining for MBF and is now Head of Analytics: Operations & Risk at Macquarie Bank.
 She has continued to be involved with the School: she spoke at the School's Girls Do The Maths workshops in 2007 and 2010, at the School's Mathematics Competition prize-giving in 2007, and our 2015 Advanced Mathematics Day event.

 Moninya Roughan (PhD, 2002), then at Scripps Insitute of Oceanography, California, was awarded the Outstanding Student Paper Award at the 2002 Fall Meeting of the Ocean Sciences of the American Geophysical Union.
-In 2006 she returned to the School as lecturer in oceanography, now associate professor ...
-2013 profile
+In 2006 she returned to the School as lecturer in oceanography, and is now Associate Professor.

 Clio Cresswell (PhD, 2000) is a writer, a TV and radio presenter, a public speaker, a mathematician, and a mathematics senior lecturer at Sydney University (after several years as UNSW Maths' publicity manager).
 She is living proof a mathematics degree can take you anywhere!
 Her book, Mathematics and Sex was released in 2003.
 Over the years, Clio has given relationship advice on Beauty and The Beast (Foxtel & Channel 10), interviewed fascinating people on The Panel (Channel 10), made jokes on The Glasshouse (ABC), co-hosted a number of shows on Triple M (Melbourne), and given book reviews and stories on Radio National's Science Show.
 Clio was even named one of the 25 Most Beautiful People of 2001 by Who Weekly!

 Thanks to Samuel Chan for this report on the 2001 BSc (Hons) in Statistics class.